udacity/cd1898-Observing-Cloud-Resources/README.md

     * The alert showing that the flask app is offline.
     * The alert showing that the flask app is back online.
     * The list of alerting rules.
+2. The screenshot of the node_exporter service running on the EC2 instance `sudo systemctl status node_exporter`

 ## Built With
 ### Software